valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/01_rUBot_setup_docker.md

 ````shell
 docker compose up -d
 ````
-- Stop the Container
+- If you want to Stop the Container
 ````shell
 docker compose down
 ````
-- Enable Docker to Start on Boot
+- Enable Docker to Start on Boot (only the first time)
 ````shell
 sudo systemctl enable docker
 ````